Sitecore-Hackathon/2022-NameTooLongException/README.md

 The documentation for this years Hackathon must be provided as a readme in Markdown format as part of your submission.

-Read and follow the instructions found in this file ⟹ [FILL_THIS_IN.md](FILL_THIS_IN.md) ⟸
+Follow the instructions found in this file ⟹ [FILL_THIS_IN.md](FILL_THIS_IN.md) ⟸

 ## Docker Hackathon "Starter-kit"
+> Prerequisites for using the starter-kit are the same as for [the Sitecore Getting Started template](https://doc.sitecore.com/developers/100/developer-tools/en/walkthrough--using-the-getting-started-template.html).
+It is recommended to try have tried this template succesfully before using the Hackathon "Starter-kit".

 This year we have decided to include a starter-kit with a basic solution setup including preconfigured docker-compose environments that follow the recommended approaches from Sitecore.

 > It is not required to use the starter-kit or Docker as long as all entry submission requirements are met.
 > _Do not spend time on the starter-kit if you do not have any previous experience with running Sitecore on Docker._
-> Prerequisites for using the setup is the same as fpr [the Sitecore Getting Started template](https://doc.sitecore.com/developers/100/developer-tools/en/walkthrough--using-the-getting-started-template.html).
-It is recommended to try this template before using the Hackathon "Starter-kit".

 __Initial setup:__
    > If you have IIS running then stop it by running `iisreset /stop` or open 'IIS manager' > _right click computername_ > 'Stop'